ConnectedLib/connectedlib10/modules/mentoring/section-6-3.md

+---
+layout: module
-### Dealing with the impermanence of mentoring relationships
+title: 6.3 Dealing with the Impermanence of Mentoring Relationships
+module_name: mentoring
+module_full_name: Mentoring
+section: 6.
+Mentoring Challenges
+subsection: six-three
+---

 A process for the closure of longer term mentoring relationships may be evaluated early on in the planning.
 Certain youth may be affected by an abrupt closure (DuBois & Karcher, 2013).
 Here are a few ways to prepare for and close out a mentoring experience: